Closures & Hours Changes

 IASLC-AJCC TNM Staging System

-The AJCC TNM defines LD as any T, except for T3-4, due to multiple lung nodules that do not fit in a tolerable radiation field, any N, and M0.
+The AJCC TNM defines LD as any T, except for T3–4, due to multiple lung nodules that do not fit in a tolerable radiation field, any N, and M0.
 This corresponds to TNM stages I to IIIB.
-Extensive disease is TNM stage IV with distant metastases (M1) including malignant pleural effusions.[3,4] (Refer to the AJCC Stage Groupings and TNM Definitions section in the PDQ summary on Non-Small Cell Lung Cancer for more information.)
+Extensive disease is TNM stage IV with distant metastases (M1) including malignant pleural effusions.[3,4] For more information, see the AJCC Stage Groupings and TNM Definitions section in Non-Small Cell Lung Cancer Treatment.

 Staging procedures for SCLC are important to distinguish patients with disease limited to their thorax from those with distant metastases.
 At the time of initial diagnosis, approximately two-thirds of patients with SCLC have clinical evidence of metastases; most of the remaining patients have clinical evidence of extensive nodal involvement in the hilar, mediastinal, and sometimes supraclavicular regions.